Director of Operations

 Senior Programme Development Adviser

 Lauren joined HealthProm in 2015.
-She is a public health professional specialising in maternal health, and has nearly 15 years of experience working in international development in varied settings including academia, NGOs and the donor sector.
+She is a public health professional specialising in maternal health, and has over 15 years of experience working in international development in varied settings including academia, NGOs and the donor sector.
 She has worked as a Research Fellow in maternal health at the London School of Hygiene & Tropical Medicine (LSHTM), as a Programme Manager supporting reproductive health services in South Asia and the Middle East with Marie Stopes International, and as a Science Portfolio Adviser at the Wellcome Trust, managing a diverse portfolio of population and public health grants.
 Lauren holds an MSc in Reproductive & Sexual Health Research from the LSHTM and an MA in Developmental Psychology from Columbia University.

 Senior Finance Adviser